Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 Self-employed people have a whole different system for working out their allowable expenses.
 When they file their tax returns, any essential costs of doing business count against their taxable income.
 That means they can claim for initial purchase costs as well as upkeep.

 It doesn't have to be a massive headache to claim your uniform, clothing or gear expenses.
 In fact, you have the option to use HMRC's estimated figures instead of your own.
 If you're on PAYE, you can use a "flat rate deduction" to make your expenses claim.
 Meanwhile, self-employed people can opt for the "simplified expenses" system.
 If you decide to go this route, you probably won't get back all the tax you're technically owed.
 On the other hand, you won't have to worry so much about receipts and paperwork.
 Have a chat with RIFT if you're not sure what to do.
 We'll take a look at your situation and tell you what your best move is.
-To make the first step, answering our 4 easy questions will put your on the path to getting your Offshore worker tax rebate.Do I Qualify?
-Tax Calculator
+To make the first step, answering our 4 easy questions will put your on the path to getting your Offshore worker tax rebate.Start for free Tax Calculator

 Refer a Friend